 Are There Any Other Causes of Wernicke’s Disease and Wernicke-Korsakoff Syndrome?

-There is only one cause of this condition—vitamin B1 (thiamine) deficiency.
+The only cause of this condition is vitamin B1 (thiamine) deficiency.
 The human body cannot produce B1.
 However, we require B1 for many essential functions and processes such as glucose breakdown, the breakdown of carbohydrates to produce energy, glutaric acid production, metabolize lipids, produce myelin, and taurine production.

-Can Wernicke’s Encephalopathy and Wernicke’s-Korsokoff Syndrome Be Prevented?
+Can Wernicke’s Encephalopathy and Wernicke’s-Korsakoff Syndrome Be Prevented?

 Yes.
 If the vitamin deficiency is caught early, the condition can be easily treated by supplementing vitamin B1 by both injection and change of diet/nourishment intake.
 Once the person develops Wernicke-Korsakoff Syndrome, the condition is irreversible.